How to Bet Moneylines on FOX Bet | Complete Guide

 Is There Bet Insurance on Moneylines?

-Sometimes, but usually only if you are either a.) placing your initial risk-free bet or b.) placing a moneyline wager as a parlay leg.
+Sometimes, but usually only if you are either a.) placing your initial second-chance bet or b.) placing a moneyline wager as a parlay leg.
 FOX Bet will reimburse those wagers sometimes when they are unsuccessful.

 Author